aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 ```
 You will see that your `db.sqlite3` file has contents now, but they are in a binary format that you cannot read.

+*Note*.
+In this lab, the application does not add data to the database, but its schema (the `Route` class) is used to structure the queries made via the route search forms.
+This is known as the *MVT Design Pattern* (Model-View-Template):

+- a model (in `tram/models.py`) is a class that defines a type of data
+- a view (to be added to `tram/views.py`) is a function that processes a user request and returns a template
+- a template (to be added to `tram/templates/tram`) is an HTML file that shows the data

+The database could also be manipulated in the *SQL* language, but Django generates SQL from Python, so that you don't need to learn SQL itself.

 ### Update URL search patterns

 Edit the generated `mysite/urls.py` so that it contains the following: